Choosing Backpacks: Take a Weight Off Their Shoulders

 - Packing the backpack with the heaviest objects closest to the body can be helpful to reduce the force through the spine.

-Elizabeth Wetmore is coordinator of the Spine Rehabilitation Program at UR Medicine’s Sports and Spine Rehabilitation.
-She is a physical therapist who helps patients rehabilitate after spine and neck injuries; she is also a certified strength and conditioning specialist and a certified exercise physiologist.
+Bryan Guzski is coordinator of the Spine Rehabilitation Program at UR Medicine’s Sports and Spine Rehabilitation.
+A physical therapist who helps patients rehabilitate after spine and neck injuries, he is also a certified strength and conditioning specialist and a certified exercise physiologist.

 Lori Barrette |